P1G3s/Biligrep/README.md

   make
   ./biligrep
   ```
-- Then you should be good to go (See Handling section below)
+- Then you should be good to go

 ### Handling
-- Press 'j' to move the cursor to next video
+- Press 'j' to move the cursor to next dynamic(video)
-- Press 'k' to move the cursor to last video
+- Press 'k' to move the cursor to last dynamic(video)
 - Press 'l' to browse your history dynamics
 - Press 'h' to browse your newer dynamics
 - Press 'd' to download the video
-- Press 'p\<CR>' to play the video online in mpv
+- Press '<CR>' to play the video online in mpv-